 The more data you are putting on the public cloud the more security you need.
 Security is everyone’s job.
 Keeping customer applications and data security should be your first priority.

-Security automation is very important but commonly ignored area in software development life cycle.
+Security automation is very important but commonly ignored area in software development life cycle including custom software development.

 AWS has the number of services that you can use to secure your infrastructure and application you can check those here.
 For security automation you can take a look at services like AWS Trusted Adviser, AWS Config, Amazon Inspector, AWS CloudWatch, AWS CloudTrail, Amazon Macie, Amazon GuardDuty.